REPOZY/Hookbridge/README.md

 > 3. For the Codex install path: always $HOME/.codex/{plugin-name} — standard Codex convention.
 > 4. For anything you still cannot determine, ask me before generating.
 >
-> Once you have everything, generate a complete plugin.universal.yaml.
+> Once you have everything, generate a complete plugin.universal.yaml and place it in the
+> root of the plugin directory (alongside hooks/ and skills/).
 > Use {PLUGIN_ROOT} in all hook command paths.
 Follow the hookbridge schema exactly.
 > ```
 >